angelahack1/Mailer/README.md

 # Mailer
-A Mailer based on AWS API Gateway for AixKare WebSites.
+A Mailer Lambda Function based on AWS API Gateway for AixKare WebSites.

 ## This is an application api for Amazon API Gateway, and is publicly available for my courses at Udemy in the near future.